 Drink lots of water – dehydration is real and the quickest path to feeling shitty.
 I always carry water with me – some rooms are quite warm with many people in them and that way I remember to drink something – especially something without sugar.
 If you plan to take part in barcon, you still need to drink lots of water.
 You don’t want to spend the whole con with a hangover, do you?

-Take breaks – especially if you are an introvert, give your self some breaks.
-Go to the quite room for a bit and just sit and don’t interact with people.
+Take breaks – especially if you are an introvert, give yourself some breaks.
+Go to the quiet room for a bit and just sit and don’t interact with people.
 If you meditate, do that for a bit.
-If you normally need breaks after being with a lot of people, then remember to let your self have that time!
+If you normally need breaks after being with a lot of people, then remember to let yourself have that time!
 It will make both the con and your days after the con better and less exhausting.

 Take notes – if you hear about something cool at a panel or if someone recommends you something, write it down.
 You will not be able to remember it later.

-Use the hashtag – if you plan on blogging – or live tweeting about the event, please use the official hashtag, so the rest of us can see your awesome posts!
-Most cons will also retweet a lot of posts, so if you write something good, it’s a good chance to get a few more likes 😀
+Use the hashtag – if you plan on blogging or live tweeting or post about the event, please use the official hashtag.
+That way the rest of us can see your awesome posts!
+Most cons will also boost a lot of posts about the convention.

 I hope you have great con!
 If you see me at a con, come say hi!

-Do you have any advise for other con-goers?
+Do you have any advice for other con-goers?